When should I arrive?

 What are your food and drink options?

 Schermerhorn Symphony Center offers drink service at bars conveniently located on every level of the building.
+The bars and concessions may be closed due to safety protocols.

 Click here to view a list of dining options located close to Schermerhorn Symphony Center.